jinida/Wheel/README.md

-# WheelApp - AI-Powered Image Annotation Platform
+# Wheel - Computer Vision Platform

-WheelApp is an enterprise-grade image annotation platform built with **Clean Architecture** and **DDD (Domain-Driven Design)** principles.
 It provides a comprehensive solution for managing datasets, annotating images, training AI models, and evaluating model performance.

 ## Overview

-WheelApp enables teams to efficiently manage the complete lifecycle of computer vision projects - from dataset creation and image annotation to model training and evaluation.
+Wheel enables teams to efficiently manage the complete lifecycle of computer vision projects - from dataset creation and image annotation to model training and evaluation.
 Built with Blazor Server and .NET 8, it offers a responsive and intuitive user interface for annotation workflows.

 ## Key Features